Call of Duty: WWII: Multiplayer

-On April 6, Sledgehammer Games announced an overhaul to the Divisions system, which includes massive changes to the meta of the system: Division-specific weapon skills are selectable as attachments for the corresponding weapon classes rather than being tied to the Divisions (with LMG bipods and sniper sharpshooter abilities being available by default), and several Division trainings are switched out/adjusted to better promote their recommended playstyle, without posing limitation of customization on the players.
-Other global changes include allowing suppressors on pistols, usage of rocket launchers without needing the Launched basic training, and infinite sprinting.

 WWII also features Headquarters mode, which acts as a social space in the game.
 The hub is set on the Omaha Beach in Normandy, three days after the invasion when Allies retake the beach and turn it into a base.
 48 players can be in the Headquarters at a time, and take part in various activities.
 For example, players can watch other players open loot boxes while in the Headquarters.
 There is a firing range in the hub, where all players can practice their shooting skills with all weapons, as well as a field where they can test scorestreaks.
 There are also areas where players can engage in "1v1" fights, as other players watch the duels.

 The end-game "killcam" highlight shown at the end of multiplayer matches has been changed to "Bronze Star", which show kills "deemed most impressive" (counted by most points gained in a row).
 The exception to this is the Search & Destroy game mode, which does not use Bronze Star killcam.
 Search & Destroy uses a final killcam, showing the last kill in the round.

 A new game mode, War, is introduced as a "narrative-driven" multiplayer game mode, developed in partnership with Raven Software.
 In War, two teams of 6 players perform objectives as either the Allied or Axis faction, inspired by some of the iconic World War II battles, such as storming Normandy on D-Day as the Allied, or defending the Normandy bunker as the Axis in the map Operation Neptune.
 In addition to War, popular game modes such as Team Deathmatch, Domination and Hardpoint return, as well as Gridiron, a "boots on the ground" variation of Uplink, which was originally introduced by Sledgehammer Games in Call of Duty: Advanced Warfare.
 Several fan-favorite modes, as well as new modes, are introduced in time-limited events throughout the season, such as Demolition or Infected.